 Please avoid using chain-slip or choke collars, which have a chain that tightens around your dog’s neck as it’s pulled.
 Prong or pinch collars should also be avoided.
 These collars have prongs that point inward towards your dog’s skin and cause discomfort when pulled or tugged.

 While chain-slip and prong collars may help suppress unwanted behaviors, they don’t teach proper dog walking behavior.
 At the very least, they can be unpleasant for your dog.
-At worst, they can cause injuries from minor bruising to more serious nerve damage.
+At worst, they can cause injuries from minor bruising to more severe nerve damage.
 If you’re thinking about using either of these collars, contact an experienced dog trainer for help and advice first.

 Alternatively, a harness may be a good option for small dogs, especially those with delicate windpipes.
-However, they are not recommended for dogs that pull, or large dogs since they can make it difficult to control a dog.
+However, they are not recommended for dogs that pull or large dogs since they can make it difficult to control a dog.